 9. Toddler Hiking Gear

 You’ll want all the necessary toddler gear for when you’re hitting the trail together.
 While you can go down an internet rabbit hole trying to find the best hiking shoes for toddlers or toddler hiking clothes, it’s really not necessary.
 Yes, those can be good, but don’t let expensive toddler hiking boots get in the way of your time outdoors.
-Most of that is just clever marketing.

 Chances are you already have everything you need.
 What do you need to go hiking with toddlers?

 6. Comfortable breathable clothes

 8. First Aid Kit basics like bandaids, Neosporin, itch cream

 9. Child carrier if wanted

 That’s it!
 The only other optional thing I would add is a hiking backpack for toddlers.
 Our son didn’t enjoy wearing a backpack till he was three years old.
 Now that he’s comfortable with it, he loves bringing it with him!

 A backpack can be a great addition to hiking with a toddler because you can begin to teach them they are responsible for carrying their own stuff.
 Also, if you have a toddler that likes to collect rocks and leaves on their walk, they can put them in their backpack instead of you lugging everything around.

 We use a toddler backpack from United By Blue, but you can also peruse through different toddler backpacks here to find more varieties.
 We also really like the kid’s backpack from Deuter.
 You’ll want one that’s small, lightweight, and will excite your toddler.